 Now to put my chef's hat on and make some edible raw food books!
 Yessssssss!

-info on how you can participate in next year's event!
+Here's info on how you can participate in next year's event!

 Are Movie Theaters On Their Way Out?

 Billionaire entrepreneur Mark Cuban has a long post on his blog asking what's going to become of movie theaters in an increasingly crowded media marketplace.
-I posted a comment on his blog suggesting two main things:
+I posted a comment on his blog suggesting two main things: (2) Megaplexes ought to dedicate one or two of their screens to indy films, ones less likely to get distribution.

 (1) There ought to be more theaters that have built-in cafes, like The Angelica on Houston Street in Manhattan.
 An on-premise cafe (with a nice assortment of interesting food, including raw vegan recipes) would create a sense of community and would attract people.